SBU-BMI/quip_cancer_segmentation/README.md

 # Running Codes Instrucstions
 - Codes are in folder scripts, including training and testing
 - Need to setup folder path for training data, model.
 All parameters are found in conf/variables.sh

+## Setup conf/variables.sh
+- Change the BASE_DIR to the path of your folder after you clone the git repo

 ## Training:
 - Settings are stored in conf/variables.sh
 - Change DATA_PATH to your folder that contains all subfolders for training